 The Part on Personality Rights is the only part without a corresponding standalone statute.
 It builds upon a few provisions in the 1986 General Principles of the Civil Law and has also incorporated provisions from pertinent judicial interpretations and administrative regulations.

 This Part has generated many debates.
 The most fundamental challenge to it is that it should not exist at all.
 Opponents (primarily legal scholars) argue that this Part is an amalgamation of provisions that should have been included in other parts of the Code, in particular the Part on Tort Liability.
 This Part thus destroys the Code’s structural coherence.
-The legislature, on the other hand, and backed by another group of scholars, have taken the view that including a separate part on personality rights—civil entities’ “most fundamental and basic important rights”—is consistent with the Party’s relevant policies and serves to implement the constitutional protection for “personal dignity.”
-We therefore do not expect the NPC to reverse course at this late a stage.
+The legislature, on the other hand, and backed by another group of scholars, has taken the view that including a separate part on personality rights—civil entities’ “most fundamental and basic important rights”—is consistent with the Party’s relevant policies and serves to implement the constitutional protection for “personal dignity.”

 Personality rights are defined to include five sets of rights: (1) rights to life, body, and health; (2) rights of name and title; (3) likeness right; (4) rights of reputation and honor; and (5) right to privacy (art.
 990, para.
 1).
 Individuals also “enjoy other personality rights and interests created based on physical liberty and personal dignity” (art.
 990, para.
 2).
 Personality rights cannot be “relinquished, transferred, or inherited” (art.
 992), although rightsholders may allow others to use their names, titles, or likeness (art.
 993).
 This Part also creates several special rules for personality rights: